MiguelEXE/os.js-for-glitch/README.md

 if appers right, the installation is complete

-if refresh and dont connect, type chmod +x *.sh&&./uninstall.sh&&./install.sh&&chmod -x uninstall.sh&&chmod -x install.sh
+if refresh and dont connect, type in terminal:

+chmod +x *.sh&&./uninstall.sh&&./install.sh&&chmod -x uninstall.sh&&chmod -x install.sh